corfu.el - COmpletion in Region FUnction

 ;; `completion-at-point' is often bound to M-TAB.

 ;; Emacs 30 and newer: Disable Ispell completion function.
-As an alternative,

-;; setting is useful beyond Corfu.
+;; useful beyond Corfu.

 Dabbrev completion is based on ‘completion-in-region’ and can be used with Corfu.
 You may want to swap the ‘dabbrev-completion’ with the ‘dabbrev-expand’ key for easier access, if you prefer completion.
 Also take a look at the ‘cape-dabbrev’ completion at point function provided by my Cape package.